valieand/HelperPhone/README.md

 This pack includes following modules for ProcessWire CMS/CMF:
 - FieldtypePhoneNumber: module that stores phone numbers
 - InputfieldPhoneNumber: module that renders inputfield for phone numbers
-- HelperPhone: module that can be
+- HelperPhone: module that loads PhoneNumber and PhoneNumberConst classes, and 'libphonenumber' namespace

 All these modules require included PW WireData-derived class PhoneNumber and PhoneNumberConst.
 - PhoneNumber class is a thin wrapper over [giggsey/libphonenumber-for-php](https://github.com/giggsey/libphonenumber-for-php), itself is port of Google's libphonenumber.